| วารสารสมาคมจิตแพทย์แห่งประเทศไทยJournal of the Psychiatrist

 and physical examination revealed no clinically differences from

 baseline in both groups throughout the study.
+Conclusions The results

 suggest that risperidone was at least as effective as haloperidol